 All data tracking will be completed by the Volunteer Coordinator or the Community Sponsorship Coordinator.

 SECTION 3.
+Volunteer Engagement Policies

-PROGRAM Opportunity Descriptions
+Program Opportunity Descriptions

 Front Desk Coverage

 The purpose of this role is to help greet refugee clients at the Exodus Indianapolis office.
 Primary responsibilities include answering phones, forwarding messages, and checking-in clients.
 Volunteers should expect a fast-paced environment with high traffic times of the day, clients who speak minimal English, and little interpretation help.
 Volunteers are permitted to volunteer with a friend for this opportunity.
 Volunteers must have availability during the work week between the hours of 9A and 4PM.
-Volunteers are required to commit to serving a the desk twice a month for at least 3 hours total (the commitment would last 6 months).
+Volunteers are required to commit to serving at the desk twice a month for at least 3 hours total (the commitment would last 6 months).

 Required trainings: Refugee 101, Front Desk Orientation